Hebrew Free Loan Society Whistleblower Protection Policy

 A person’s good faith concerns about possible fraudulent or dishonest conduct should be reported to his or her supervisor or, if suspected by a volunteer, to the staff member supporting the volunteer’s work.
-If, for any reason, a person finds it difficult to report his or her concerns to a supervisor or staff member supporting the volunteer’s work, the person may report the concerns directly to the executive director.
-If the concern about possible fraudulent or dishonest conduct involves the executive director, the person should report the concern to the HFLS Board President.
+If, for any reason, a person finds it difficult to report his or her concerns to a supervisor or staff member supporting the volunteer’s work, the person may report the concerns directly to the CEO.
+If the concern about possible fraudulent or dishonest conduct involves the CEO, the person should report the concern to the HFLS Board President.
 Alternately, to facilitate reporting of suspected violations where the reporter wishes to remain anonymous, a written statement may be submitted to one of the individuals listed above, as appropriate.

 Allegations made with reckless disregard for their truth or falsity.

 An employee, consultant, or volunteer who informs a supervisor, the CEO, or the Board President, as appropriate in accordance with this policy, about an activity relating to HFLS which that person believes in good faith to be fraudulent or dishonest conduct.

 Supervisors are required to report suspected fraudulent or dishonest conduct to the CEO.
 If the concern about possible fraudulent or dishonest conduct involves the CEO, the supervisor should report the concern to the HFLS Board President.
 Reasonable care should be taken in dealing with suspected fraudulent or dishonest conduct to avoid: